cisco-open/sdwan-lab-deployment-tool/README.md

 - 20 SD-WAN Edges
 - 10 SD-Routing Edges

+- The tool requires at least 9 nodes to depoloy the topology and there it is not supported on CML Freetier.

 ## Appendix - WSL Installation

 To install WSL on your Windows VM or Physical machine.
 Ensure that the HW Virutalization is enabled in the BIOS or VM Defintion.